 There are many external forces that can hinder your ability to maintain a lush landscape.
 Among the primary adversaries are lawn diseases, which, if left unchecked, can transform healthy, green grass into a patchy and unsightly disaster.
-We put this guide together to help you know what warning signs to look out for in your Kansas City lawn that could indicate a lawn disease may be ready to spread across your turf.
+Whether you're dealing with lawn care in Overland Park or elsewhere, we put this guide together to help you know what warning signs to look out for in your Kansas City lawn that could indicate a lawn disease may be ready to spread across your turf.
 Below you will read about key indicators to help you determine what disease may be developing in your lawn.
 Let’s take a closer look!

 For more information and the best defense against fungal infections in your lawn, contact Heartland Turf & Landscape today to find out how our services can keep lawn diseases off your property!